espocrm/documentation/docs/administration/import.md

 Provides the ability to import records from CSV files.

-Note: Before version 5.4.0 Import was available only for admin users.

 Administrator can access import at Administration > Import.
 By default regular users don't have an access.
 It can be granted with ACL roles.
 Administrator also can add the Import tab at Administration > User Interface > Tab List.

 ## Step 1